mstksg/inCode/copy/entries/io-purity.md

 getStringFromStdin = getLine

---  main: The function that we agree that the runtime environment will --      execute.
-The `>>=` operator in this case says "take the result of the --      left hand side's computation and use it as an argument to the right --      hand side".
-The right hand side takes a `result` and returns `print --      result`.
-So the overall effect is that it prints the result of the --      getStringFromStdin. main :: IO () main = getStringFromStdin >>= (\result -> print result)
+--  main: The function that we agree that the runtime environment will --      execute. main :: IO () main = getStringFromStdin >>= (\result -> print result)
 ~~~

+(An aside: `>>=` here is an operator that takes the result of the left hand
+side's computation and passes it as a parameter to the right hand side.
+Essentially, it turns two IO computation data structures and combines/chains
+them into one big one.
+The `(\x -> print x)` syntax says "take the `x` passed
+to you and use it in `print x`")

 `main` gets something from the standard input, and then prints it.
 (Note:
 This program, and many that follow, will be slightly more "beginner" than